-Low Sulfur Fuek Oil has been in the news since 2016 when the International Maritime Organization (IMO) decided to strictly enforce use of bunker fuels with a sulphur content of 0.5% (mass by mass) from the existing 3.5% limit, from 2020.
+Low Sulfur Fuel Oil has been in the news since 2016 when the International Maritime Organization (IMO) decided to strictly enforce the use of bunker fuels with a sulphur content of 0.5% (mass by mass) from the existing 3.5% limit, from 2020.

-The implementation of IMO 2020 could lead to a disappearing of substantial quantities of HSFO used by the shipping industry and introduction of Low Sulfur Heavy Oil.
+The implementation of IMO 2020 could lead to the disappearing of substantial quantities of HSFO used by the shipping industry and the introduction of Low Sulfur Heavy Oil.
 The surge in ultra-low sulphur fuel oil (ULSFO) demand may put pressure on the refineries to increase capacity utilisation of coker, residue fluid catalytic cracker and hydrocracker units.
-On the other hand, reduction in demand of HSFO could affect their revenues.
+On the other hand, a reduction in demand for HSFO could affect their revenues.

 In the near future, there would be a huge demand supply gap for low sulphur fuel oil (LSFO) once the IMO 2020 is implementedDOWNLOAD WHITEPAPER